khinds10/XBox360Arcade/README.md

 ![Apply Decals to top Bar cont...](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/58.jpg "Apply Decals to top Bar cont...")
 ![Cut Speaker and Amp through Decals](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/59.jpg "Cut Speaker and Amp through Decals")

 #### Make sure the top bar has the wiring it needs.
 1) Power for the small amp.
-2) Sound input coming from the HDMI audio extractor.
+2) Sound output coming from the HDMI audio extractor.
 3) 5v power for the buttons (black and red wires) 4) Button leads (green and yellow wires)

 ![Wire Top Bar](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/60.jpg "Wire Top Bar")
 ![Attach Top Bar](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/61.jpg "Attach Top Bar")
 ![Attach Top Bar cont...](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/62.jpg "Attach Top Bar cont...")

-##### I've used simple glue to glue the TMold to the edges of the arcade (cutting off the T part on the button)  If you do have a nice router you could cut the slots in the wood to have the TMolding fit correctly.
+##### Attaching the Green TMolding along the edges for a proper arcade cabinet look - I've used simple glue to glue the TMold to the edges of the arcade (cutting off the T part on the bottom)  If you do have a nice router you could cut the slots in the wood to have the TMolding fit correctly.

 ![Install Green TMolding](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/30.jpg "Install Green TMolding")